 Even in his last film 'Welcome' in 2007, Khan maintained his style icon status, playing an over the top character of RDX, a dreaded underworld don.
 He is truly missed!

-On the death anniversary of Feroz Khan, here's our tribute to the ultimate style icon of Hindi cinema with a collection of pictures from his personal and professional life
+On the birth anniversary of Feroz Khan, here's our tribute to the ultimate style icon of Hindi cinema with a collection of pictures from his personal and professional life